Xunflash/IOT/EDIMAX/BR-6208AC/1/README.md

 To download the firmware: https://www.edimax.com/edimax/mw/cufiles/files/download/Firmware/BR-6208AC_1.32.zip

+You can use FirmAE to simulate the router environment.

 ## Description

 There is a dangerous function in EDIMAX BR-6208AC_1.32 that allows command injection attacks without login.
 By controlling the "zipfile" parameter in the /goform/formAutoFWupgrade API within EDIMAX BR-6208AC_1.32, a command injection attack can be caused.
 Attackers can exploit this vulnerability by sending carefully crafted requests to the web-based management interface.
 A successful exploitation of the vulnerability can allow the attacker to attack the device's /bin/webs service, resulting in a command injection attack.
+Users can create a sustained and stable attack effect by using command injection to execute actions such as bouncing a shell with "sh".

 In the formAutoFWupgrade function, the "submit-url" and "action" parameters are first received, with the "action" parameter used to determine which branch of code to execute next.